rsingh641/deploy-webapp/Readme.md

 - **Multi-Environment Support**: Configuration and management for multiple environments (Development, Testing, Production, Disaster Recovery).
 - **Azure Resource Management**: Scripts for creating and managing Azure resources, including Application Gateway, Traffic Manager, and Key Vault.
-- **Application Deployment**: Automated deployment of Node.js (UI) and Spring Boot (Backend) applications to Azure App Services.
+- **Application Deployment**: Automated deployment of Node.js (UI) and Spring Boot (Backend) applications to Azure App Services and Azure Spring Apps Service.
+- **Blue-Green Deployment**: The project employs a Blue-Green Deployment model to minimize downtime and reduce risk during application updates.
+This approach involves maintaining two identical production environments, referred to as "Blue" and "Green."
+NodeJs UI is deployed in 2 slots in Azure Webapp service and Java Spring boot Webservice is deployed in 2 deployment using Azure Webapp service.
+Functions have been provided to switch between Blue-Green deployments.
-- **Environment-Specific Configurations**: Management of environment-specific properties and secrets, with support for encrypted secrets using SOPS.
+- **Environment-Specific Configurations**: Management of environment-specific properties and secrets, with support for encrypted secrets using SOPS and reading and writing secrets to Azure Key Vault Service.
 - **Scaling and High Availability**: Functions for scaling applications and ensuring high availability through Traffic Manager profiles and Azure scaling capabilities.
 - **Logging and Error Handling**: Comprehensive logging and error handling mechanisms for better visibility and troubleshooting.
 - **Traffic Management**: Integration with Azure Traffic Manager for load balancing and failover strategies.